ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ## artifical intelligence vs machine learning vs deep learning

-Artificial intelligence, machine learning and deep learning are used interchangebly.
-While all related there are important distinctions between them.
+it's important to appreciate the difference between artificial intelligence, machine learning and deep learning.

+> Machine learning is the biggest advance in how we can do engineering since the scientific method - Steve Juvertson

-Machine learning is a branch within artificial intelligence.
-There are other approaches such as symbolic AI.
+Machine learning is a branch of artificial intelligence there are other approaches.
 Machine learning is currently the part of artificial intelligence that is working the best.

 The expressive mathematical power of machine learning algorithms - in particular deep learning - means that they generalize across multiple problems, such as computer vision or decision making.